 Burgundy Rubber Plant Care

-Burgundy rubber plants thrive when you expose them to direct sunlight, place them in an area with temperatures between 65-78 degrees Fahrenheit (18-26 degrees Celsius), and water them when the soil’s top 3 inches (7.6cm) are dry.
-A humidity of 50% or more is perfect for burgundy rubber plants.
-Provide this plant with a soil mix containing parts peat moss, perlite, and pine bark.
+Burgundy Rubber Plants thrive in bright indirect sunlight.
+Place them in an area with temperatures between 65-78 degrees Fahrenheit (18-26 degrees Celsius), and water when the soil’s top 3 inches are dry.
+(7.6cm) A humidity of 50% or more is perfect for burgundy rubber plants.
+Provide this plant with a soil mix containing parts of peat moss, perlite, and pine bark.

 Although the burgundy rubber plant can survive in the bright direct light of the sun, it is best to keep it under shaded light to prevent discoloration of the leaves.